 The economic interdependence that is created by giving one shared heifer to two families from opposite tribes is a strong motivation for peace to be maintained.
 Not only do the families now rely on each other, but they also work together to successfully raise the heifer.
 They give the shared heifer access to the lands of both tribes to graze and drink water, thus giving it a greater chance for survival.
-In a drought-prone and famine-prone area such as Northern Kenya, this innovative approach has the capability to transform and improve the lives of thousands of families.
-So not only is peace sustained, but the economic livelihood of the families are also improved.
+In a drought and famine-prone area such as Northern Kenya, this innovative approach has the capability to transform and improve the lives of thousands of families.
+Not only is peace sustained, but the economic livelihood of the families are also improved.

 Why heifers?
 Cows are an integral part of pastoralist tribes.
 Not only are they a means of income and food security, but they also represent wealth and identity to these tribes.
 Economically, just one heifer can restore the entire herd; a heifer can give birth to up to 6-8 calves, and from those calves, the numbers continue to multiply.